 Dual-credit Classes, Leadership and Service, Study Abroad, and the Fifth Year

-We plan to offer valuable opportunities that focus on spiritual growth, student learning, and healthy transformation from childhood to young adulthood.
+We will offer opportunities that focus on spiritual growth, enhanced learning, and healthy transformation from childhood to young adulthood.
 We will encourage students to think long term, make decisions during high school that benefit their lives after graduation, and bravely pursue experiences that help them to grow in wisdom and virtue.

 Eligible students can enroll in dual-credit classes.